aineethitari/Unit3_Project/README.md

 |30| Review whole code| Code has comments, appropriate variables,...| 20 min| 8 March 2023| Criteria B|
 |31| List all techniques used| Techniques that are used to develop this application are listed clearly| 15 min| 9 March 2023| Criteria C|

+**Figure 8** The table above is the record of task for the development of the project since the beginning to the very end which is the documentation process.
+The information in the table includes the number of the task, the planned action, the planned outcome, the time taken to complete the task, the date completed, and the criteria(Criteria A:Planning, Criteria B: Solution Overview, Criteria C: Development, and Criteria D: Functionality)

 # Criteria C-Development